 This story was featured in our ELECTricity newsletter in December 2016.
 Sign up to receive more success stories from election offices across the country.
 And how is your election office using technology to run excellent elections?
-Tell us about it at email@example.com -- we'd love to share your story!
+Tell us about it by emailing firstname.lastname@example.org -- we'd love to share your story!

 9 jurisdictions around the country are using CTCL’s election website template, and with the close of the 2016 General Election season, we wanted to check in with some of them to hear how their websites have been performing.

 We reached out to 3 jurisdictions: Carroll County, Ohio; Inyo County, California; and Mercer County, West Virginia.
 Since launching in the summer of 2014, their websites have been viewed over 150,000 times!
 The election officials we spoke to shared feedback and told us about how their election websites have changed things in their offices.

 Above all else, the officials appreciate the fact that their websites are simple and easy for voters to use.
 Kammi Foote, the Clerk-Recorder-Registrar of Inyo County, California, says what she likes best about the Inyo County Elections website is that “it is mobile friendly and in plain language.”